" The leader has a spacious and cool quality to his approach, working well with Cheek's palpably rich tenor..." - Jazz Weekly

 New York City based guitarist Andrew Hartman was born into a musical family in Cincinnati, OH.
 Hartman grew up playing a variety of instruments, beginning his formal studies on trumpet, but with the guitar occupying an ever-increasing number of hours in his day.

-Studying guitar at the Ohio State University, Hartman became active in the Columbus, OH jazz scene, learning on the gig from many of the area's phenomenal musicians.
-Performing with musicians such as Andy Woodson, Mark Flugge, Paul Brown, Michael Cox, and Derek DiCenzo (to name just a few) left an indelible mark in Hartman's taste in jazz music.
+Hartman studied at the Ohio State University in Columbus, and began performing with musicians such as Andy Woodson, Mark Flugge, Paul Brown, Michael Cox, and Derek DiCenzo.
 In addition to working as a sideman, he led the group Still Motion, for which he was also the main composer and arranger.
 The quintet released an album of Hartman's original compositions, Andrew Hartman and Still Motion, in 2010.